 I decided to make latkes for the first time because Hanukkah is coming up December 2.
-Now I don’t celebrate the holiday but I’m sure many of you do and were wondering if hot for food would ever deliver?!
+I’m sure many of you celebrate Hanukkah and have been wondering if hot for food would ever deliver?!
 Well, this is it!
-Personally, my only memory of eating latkes was when I was in grade 2 and I had a best friend who was Jewish.
-Her mom would make them for us and I remember thinking they were pretty magical.
+My memory of eating latkes was when I was in grade 2.
+I had a best friend who was Jewish and her mom would make them for us all the time.
+I remember thinking they were pretty magical!

 The trick to the latke is getting the potatoes extremely dry because you need these to be super light and crispy!
 I’ll walk you through all the steps in the video below and then you can dive in to your own big stack of latkes.

 Try serving this tangy lemon dill sour cream with these other hot for food potato recipes!

 potato & sauerkraut latkes with lemon dill sour cream

 Level up your latkes with sauerkraut and a lemon dill sour cream for dipping!
 They make the perfect brunch idea or holiday party appie!

 lemon dill sour cream